 QUEEN OF THE DAMNED

 For all the controversy and dislike that was heaped upon Interview with the Vampire, it still remains the most faithful and literate of the films adapted from Rices work.
-Among the other adaptations of her work, Exit to Eden (1994) turned Rices S&M romance into a giggly, self-conscious comedy, while the tv mini-series Feast of All Saints (2001) was no more than a torrid soap opera set among the slaves.
+Among the other adaptations of her work, Exit to Eden (1994) turned Rices S&M romance into a giggly, self-conscious comedy, while the tv mini-series Feast of All Saints (2001) was no more than a torrid soap opera set among the slaves and subsequent to this was The Young Messiah (2016) based on the series of books about the life of Christ that Rice wrote following her conversion to Christianity.
 It may well just be that Rices often melodramatically overwrought and wordy prose just does not translate well to film.
 Certainly, the film here emasculates the book.
 The Talamasca order, which feature prominently in several of Rices other series, emerge with thorough ordinariness and the books central character of Maharet and her sisterhood make a belated appearance near the end of the film with little impact.

 In fact, the film reduces Rices languidly romanticised vampires to no more than a feature-length Goth music video.
 Queen of the Damned has almost no substance beyond Goth posturing.
 It rarely engages as a plot, all director Mark Rymer seems interested in is Goth poses Stuart Townsend walking out of a graveyard in slow motion draping a violin in one hand; lying in a pure white marble coffin with his feet up listening to a Walkman; appearing draped across a set of speakers; to the horde of body-pierced, black leather and vinyl clad, ambi-sexual Goth extras that leer in the background with decadent menace.
 The wall-climbing trick from Dracula (1897) is employed at one point but now it is no more than a party trick being used by Lestat to show off before pouncing on two willing victims.
 It adds up to a pose that is surface affect and little else.
 Furthermore, for all its appeal to a decadent perversity, the film coyly shuts its eyes whenever it comes to blood and eroticism it is a surprisingly tame and chaste film for its R-rating.
 Where the film is at its most successful is the amusing idea of a postmodern vampire who hides his vampirism behind Goth music and the pretence of being a cliche vampire.
 The opening credits are interestingly placed against one of Lestats music videos that recreates the sets of The Cabinet of Dr Caligari (1919).